-- Ensure that NbS has priority allocation in the mobilization of concessional finance towards the USD 100 bn goal to support developing countries in their climate objectives through to 2025.
-Further, the COP28 Presidency's call for a doubling of adaptation finance and replenishment of the Green Climate Fund, and the scaling up of finance under the Kunming-Montreal Global Biodiversity Framework and rapid operationalization of new funding arrangements for responding to loss and damage should all occur in a way that facilitates the integrated approach of NbS. - Increase and enhance the impact of bilateral and multilateral funding mechanisms in supporting an integrated approach by encouraging funding streams that prioritise UNEA 5/5 aligned NbS.
+- Ensure that NbS has priority allocation in the mobilisation of concessional finance towards the USD 100 billion goal to support developing countries in their climate objectives through to 2025.
+Further, the COP28 Presidency's call for a doubling of adaptation finance and replenishment of the Green Climate Fund, and the scaling up of finance under the Kunming-Montreal Global Biodiversity Framework (GBF) and rapid operationalisation of new funding arrangements for responding to loss and damage should all occur in a way that facilitates the integrated approach of NbS. - Increase and enhance the impact of bilateral and multilateral funding mechanisms in supporting an integrated approach by encouraging funding streams that prioritise UNEA 5/5 aligned NbS.
 The success of this action will demand corresponding work to enhance the responsiveness and accessibility of foreign investment, and the improved integration of all development and conservation funds through common country platforms.
-Further, risk-sharing models should ensure that there is not a prioritization of private gain at the expense of public risk burden. - Invest in enhancing a joint understanding of the benefits of NbS to support confidence among practitioners and decision-makers in implementation, particularly from a financial perspective.
-Build a better global understanding of the value of NbS across different contexts and systems, and how they can be incentivised through policy mechanisms, while recognizing the limits of traditional market-based solutions and the fact that returns on NbS are not always compatible with private sector expectations and very often require non-debt-instruments to be successful and equitable, particularly when appropriately targeted to the most vulnerable.
+Further, risk-sharing models should ensure that there is not a prioritisation of private gain at the expense of public risk burden. - Invest in enhancing a joint understanding of the benefits of NbS to support confidence among practitioners and decision-makers in implementation, particularly from a financial perspective.
+It is necessary to build a better global understanding of the value of NbS across different contexts and systems, and how they can be incentivised through policy mechanisms.
+In parallel, there must be a recognition of the limits of traditional market-based solutions and the fact that returns on NbS are not always compatible with private sector expectations and very often require non-debt-instruments to be successful and equitable, particularly when appropriately targeted to the most vulnerable.